Subfolder vs Subdomain for SEO?

-Is one of them considered better for SEO?
+• Is one of the site structures considered better for SEO?

 When building a website there different types of website architecture to consider – one being a subdomain.
 Subdomains can be used to segment a website into different sections, or to create separate websites entirely.